Your Jelastic Environment

 You can change the cloudlet limits per server (vertical scaling) using the sliders (for fixed and dynamic amount of cloudlets separately).

-- Using the Cache icon you can add a Memcached node.
-Use the sliders to change the cloudlet limits for your vertical scaling
+Using the Cache icon, you can add a Memcached node.
+Use the sliders to change the cloudlet limits for its vertical scaling.More info:

-- Сlick on the NoSQL icon to activate a NoSQL Database.
-Choose your desired database from the drop-down menu: MongoDB or CouchDB.
+Click on the NoSQL icon to activate a NoSQL Database.
+Choose your desired database from the drop-down menu.
 Then specify the cloudlet limits using the sliders.
-If you need a public IP, switch on the Public IPv4 (please note: this is a paid add-on).
+If you need a public IP, switch on the Public IPv4 option (please note: this is a paid add-on).

-- In the last block you have several additional options: VDS, SSL and Maven.
+In the last block you have a few additional options: VPS, SSL and Maven.

-- If you want to use a Virtual Dedicated Server (VDS) click on the VDS icon.
+If you want to use an Elastic Virtual Private Server (VPS) click on the VPS icon.
 You can scale it vertically by changing the cloudlet limits.
-Note that when you add a VDS you automatically get a Public IP.
+Note that when you add a VPS you automatically get a Public IP.

-- If you want to activate an SSL, click on the corresponding icon to switch it on.
+If you want to activate an SSL, click on the corresponding icon to switch it on.
 Jelastic gives you an opportunity to choose between Jelastic SSL (only application server is required) and Custom SSL (application server/NGINX balancer with Public IP is required).

-To use a Maven node (for Java apps only), click the Build icon and specify the cloudlet limits for vertical scaling using the sliders.
+To use a Maven build-node (for Java projects), click the Build icon and specify the cloudlet limits for its vertical scaling using the sliders.

-- On the far right, in the Resources (cloudlets) you will see the amount of selected cloudlets for all environment, your discount and approximate Total monthly cost.
+On the far right, in the Resources (cloudlets) you will see the amount of selected cloudlets for all environments, your discount and approximate Total monthly cost.